lpla/bme280-python-mqtt/README.md

 Install the requirements in the `root` enviroment, or whichever enviroment make sense for you.
 Currently I run the daemon as root for easy access to /dev/i2c

+Or you can install these dependencies with `sudo make build`

+### Install

+Just run `sudo make install` from the cloned repo folder.

+Now, `sudo cp mqtt-example.ini /etc/mqtt.ini` and modify its values with the editor you feel, like `nano /etc/mqtt.ini`.

 ### Home Assistant

 The following configuration yaml could be used with Home Assistant: